 Flow Diagram – Client Deployment Using Intune

-The below diagrams describe sequence of events after triggering ConfigMgr agent installation via CMG.
-Sequence of events are numbered and described in detail.
+The below diagrams describe the sequence of events after triggering ConfigMgr agent installation via CMG.
+The sequence of events is numbered and described in detail.

 The following are the steps that help you to understand the ConfigMgr Client Deployment Using Intune process.